It’s because of quality, right? Wrong.

 Making our CBD affordable for everyone will certainly draw the ire of other retailers.
 However, if CBD prices don’t come down to earth where more people can afford to use it, this young hemp industry in the US will wither and die – or at best, shrink to a small niche market with prices at $200 per bottle!

 So now that you understand this, ask your traditional brand why their CBD has been so expensive.
+Please do!
+We’re very interested to hear their responses to justify taking absurd amounts of money from your bank account.

 If you want a fair price on CBD, visit our shop to choose your preferred CBD product.